mikybartoli1979/statlink/README.md

 ## Acknowledgements

-This package was developed with the unvaluable assistance of [Claude](https://www.anthropic.com) (Anthropic).
+This package was developed with the invaluable assistance of [Claude](https://www.anthropic.com) (Anthropic).